-Learn more about these three resume styles here.
+Learn more about these three resume styles on our resume formats page.

 Although typos seem like a no-brainer to check for, you'd be surprised how often they go overlooked.
 Because of the short window, you have to wow your future employer, even a simple typo could instantly get your resume tossed aside.
 Try reading your resume from bottom to top to look for misspelled words.
 Then read it out loud to check for grammar and punctuation errors.
 A fresh pair of eyes will go a long way here, as well.
 Using an online grammar-checker is another way to catch mistakes.

 Who Should Review Your Resume?

 Recruiting a trusted, intelligent mentor to review your resume is a crucial step before releasing it out into the world.
 Your network is your greatest asset during your job search.
 Cultivate relationships within the field where you want to work.

 You will likely spend some time perfecting and tweaking your resume, while also updating your resume to be relevant to each position.
 A fresh pair of eyes provides the perspective needed to make it perfect for potential employers.
 Take a moment to think about who you currently have in your network that would be willing to critique your resume:

 1. A career counselor